Your visit – Welcome Pack

 Spend time browsing in the bookshop

-Our bookshops have one of the largest ranges of titles for children and young people in the UK and offer special offers for schools.
+Our bookshops have one of the largest ranges of titles for children and young people in the UK, with all of the books featured in the Schools Programme handily located together so that you can easily find them.
 Visit our Books and Bookshops page for full details.

 We recommend pupils browse the bookshop in the hour following your event.